muxinc/snitch-world/README.md

 ## ✨Features

-- Mux Studio Embed: Used on the Studio page and that allows the **Content Creator** to go live from the browser.
+- Mux Spaces: Used on the Studio page and that allows the **Content Creator** to go live from the browser.
 - Livestream Low Latency: The livestream that Studio Embed uses is configured by Snitch to use the low latency feature.
 - Mux Player: Used on the Watch page.
 Contains custom media elements for reactions, reaction presentation and call to action.
 This is only rendered for the **Viewer** via the watch page.
 - Reactions: Allows **Viewers** to react to the live stream as it is occurring in order to let other **Viewers** and **Content Creator** know their sentiments of the live stream.